marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

        }
        ```

       > 🔎 **Observation** - The attribute `"name"` defines the name that we use to address the bound object in your `index.ts` file.
 The attribute `"type"` specifies the binding type, in our case the Blob binding.
 The attribute `"path"` tells the binding which path to use to store the blob.
 It consists of  the  name of the container (`player`), the directory (`out`) and the file name (`players/out/stored-input.json`).
 The attribute `"direction"` defines the   binding direction, in this case an output binding.

       > 🔎 **Observation** - Notice that we left out the `connection` attribute for the `Blob` binding.
 This means the storage connection of the Function App   itself is used which is the `"AzureWebJobsStorage"` setting in the `local.settings.json` file.
 The value of this setting should be:   `"UseDevelopmentStorage=true"` when emulated storage is used.
 When an Azure Storage Account is used this value should contain the connection string to  that  Storage Account.

-5. Go back to Function code in `index.ts` file and remove the existing content of the functions's body, since we write a new implementation.
+5. Go back to Function code in `index.ts` file and remove the existing content of the function's body, since we write a new implementation.
 6. Add some variables for the HTTP response object:

    ```typescript